 The following is a discussion of how organizing your business as an S-Corporation can help to reduce your company’s self-employment tax obligations.

-For individuals who are self-employed, there is an opportunity to reduce taxes through the use of an S-Corporation, be it Social Security-related taxes or those related to Medicare (known collectively as “self-employment taxes”).
+For individuals who are self-employed, there is an opportunity to reduce self-employment taxes through the use of an S-Corporation, be it Social Security-related taxes or those related to Medicare (known collectively as “self-employment taxes”).

 Different Tax Rates

 Individuals who work for another company may pay a lower tax rate and self-employed individuals will typically be subject to a rate that is higher.
 Individuals who work for another company are only personally responsible for part of these tax obligations and the balance will be paid by the employer.
 Organizing your business as an S-Corporation has the potential to help your company maintain a steady net income while reducing your total tax liability.